VillageNet: Graph-based, Easily-interpretable, Unsupervised Clustering for Broad Biomedical Applications: Method

 \end{enumerate}

-Thus, in the limit that $k \ll N$, he overall time complexity of the algorithm approaches $O(N*k*d)$.
-To validate this, Fig 3 displays the wall time of Village-Net on different implementations of the two moons dataset.
-Fig 3A illustrates variations in the dataset size with a constant $k=50$, while Fig 3B demonstrates varying numbers of communities for a fixed dataset size.
-Empirically, the observed time complexity aligns with the theoretically predicted one, as depicted in Fig 3.
+Thus, in the limit of $\nu\ll N$, the overall time complexity of the algorithm approaches $O(N*\nu*d)$.
+To validate this, Fig \ref{fig:timecomplexity} displays the wall time of VillageNet on different implementations of the two moons dataset.
+Fig \ref{fig:timecomplexity}A illustrates variations in the size of the dataset with a constant $\eta=50$, while Fig \ref{fig:timecomplexity}B shows the varying numbers of communities for a fixed size of the dataset.
+Empirically, the observed time complexity aligns with the theoretically predicted one, as depicted in Fig \ref{fig:timecomplexity}.